Caspar657/share-of-search/README.md

 This small script will help quickly calculate your monthly Share of Search for brands and competitors.
 This follows the article published on WARC by [James Hankins](https://twitter.com/JCPHankins).

 This script will query Google Trends using the supplied keywords, process the data, and output a DataFrame for visualisation.
+There's also an optional section to plot the data using Seaborn.

 Libraries required: